Finding a Top Financial Advisor Firm in Bloomington, Minnesota

 Fure Financial Corporation

 Fure Financial Corporation is one of the youngest firms on this list, having just opened in 2017.
-However, its founder and owner, Johannes Fure, has three decades of experience in the financial services industry.
-The lion’s share of this fee-based firm’s clients are non-high-net-worth individuals, but the firm does work with high-net-worth individuals and charitable organizations as well.
+However, its founder and owner, Johannes Fure, has over three decades of experience in the financial services industry.
+The lion’s share of this fee-based firm’s clients are non-high-net-worth individuals, but the firm does work with high-net-worth individuals and a single charitable organization as well.

 Fure Financial offers a standard range of financial planning, investment management and consulting services to its clients.
-Additionally, some of the firm’s advisors are independently licensed to sell insurance products such as life insurance and annuities.
+Additionally, some of the firm’s advisors are independently licensed to sell insurance products such as life insurance and annuities, making it a fee-based firm.
 The firm still abides by fiduciary duty, though, legally binding it to act in your best interest.

 Fure Financial Corporation Background

 Johannes Fure founded Fure Financial Corporation in 2017.
 He continues to serve as the firm’s owner, president and chief investment officer (CIO).
-Rounding out the firm’s leadership is vice president Dale L. Acton and chief information security officer (CISO) Grant A. Meyer.
-All four of the firm’s advisors are certified financial planners (CFPs).
+The firm has three certified financial planners (CFP) on staff.

 Investment management fees at Fure Financial can range from 0.95% to 2.20% of clients’ assets under management (AUM).
 For financial planning services, the firm typically charges a fixed fee between $1,200 and $15,000.